naclonts/portfolio-blog/content/blog/database-analysis-using-openai-assistants/index.md

 Generative AI tools can make writing SQL very easy: ask a question, and an LLM will translate it into a SQL query that provides the answer.
 This can save a lot of time for those who are less fluent in SQL.
 You can ask, "how many orders have been placed by each customer this month?" instead of looking up every table name and working out the `JOIN` and `GROUP BY` syntax.
 For me, this has been a huge time-saver when analyzing product usage.

-In order for this to work, you need to do 3 things:

-1) Provide your database schema to the LLM;
-2) ask questions in a way that makes sense; and
-3) validate that the results aren't hallucinated misinformation.

-This article discusses using OpenAI's Assistant Playground as a tool to take care of part 1.
-For now, 2 and 3 are still in human hands.
+There's one annoying part of doing this with most chatbot interfaces, however: you need to provide the DB schema in each new conversation.
+This article discusses using OpenAI's <a href="https://platform.openai.com/docs/assistants/overview" target="_blank">Assistants Playground</a> to maintain knowledge of your DB schema, allowing you to quickly dive into query creation based on your data.

+> There are lots of other tools that can do this such as Claude <a href="https://www.anthropic.com/news/projects" target="_blank">Projects</a> (which is very cool), and specialized "text to SQL" tools.
+Whatever tool you use, be sure to consider the [privacy and security](#privacy) of the provider!

 ## Database Schema File

-Before the LLM can generate queries, it needs to know our database structure.
+Before an LLM can generate queries, it needs to know our database structure.
 For this, we'll need a schema definition file.

 If you have a schema definition file already, use that.
 This doesn't have to be SQL: for example, the Prisma ORM has a `schema.prisma` file that you can use.
 If you don't have a schema file easily available, you can save the existing DB structure to a file using a command like this for PostgreSQL: